PataphysicalSociety/soupault.app/site/reference-manual.md

   index_first = true
 ```

-When it’s true, soupault will make a first pass to do the bare minimum of work to extract the site metadata: read pages,
+When it is true, soupault will make a first pass to do the bare minimum of work to extract the site metadata: read pages,
 run widgets set to run before index extraction, and extract the data.
 It will not run every widget, render anything,
 or write pages to disk during that first pass.